helidon-io/helidon-examples/examples/declarative/data/README.md

 ### Database Schema and Content

 The application's Jakarta Persistence API implementation automatically creates the database schema using the `resources/init.sql` script.
-The schema consists of three main entities: `Pet`, `Owner` and `Breed`.
+The schema consists of two main entities: `Pokemon` and `Type`.
 The initialization script populates the database with a basic set of records.

 ## Build and Run